funmagsoft/ecare-infrastructure/infra-identity/README.md

 brew install pre-commit
 ```

-1. Install the hooks in this repository:
+1. Install the hooks in the monorepo root:

 ```bash
 cd /path/to/infra-identity